splunk/addonfactory-ucc-generator/docs/entity/index.md

 | [validators](./validators)                                   | array                     | It is used to validate the values of fields using various validators.                                                             | -             |

 > [!WARNING]
-> Plaholder property is deprecated and will be removed in the next major version.
-[Placeholder](https://splunkui.splunkeng.com/Packages/react-ui/Text?section=develop)
+> [Placeholder](https://splunkui.splunkeng.com/Packages/react-ui/Text?section=develop) property is deprecated and will be removed in the next major version.

 ## Common Options